Snowflake Multi-Node ML Jobs¶

 To set up multi-node jobs, do the following:

-Install the Snowflake ML Python package in your Python 3.10 environment.
+Install the Snowflake ML Python package.

 Create a compute pool with enough nodes to support your multi-node job: